bestwebsoft/contact-form-wordpress-plugin/readme.txt

 * Ability to add Contact Form into a post.
 Ability to adjust displaying of the form via shortcode is added.

 == Upgrade Notice ==

+= V3.76 =
+We updated all functionality for wordpress 3.8.2.

 = V3.75 =
 The Afrikaans language file is added.
 We fixed the bug of the user's list on multisite.